-FLIGHTS & TRAVEL INFORMATION The meeting point for the Transiciliana Ride, Etna Ride and the Cannella Pilgrimage Ride is Catania airport.
+FLIGHTS & TRAVEL INFORMATION

+Travel The meeting point for the Transiciliana Ride, Etna Ride and the Cannella Pilgrimage Ride is Catania airport.
 The usual meeting point for the Madonie Rides is Palermo airport.
-In all cases pick up is usually early afternoon (before 14.00) with one group transfer included in the ride price.
-To make use of the group transfer, you should aim to arrive at the respective airport (as above) before about 13.30 on the first day.
-If all guests arrive earlier, the transfer will be brought forward but the exact time will be confirmed on your final itinerary.
-On the last day one group transfer is included, arranged to arrive back at the respective airport in time for the first flight of the group (usually mid-morning) - the exact time of the transfer will be confirmed on final itineraries.
-If possible please book return flights to depart later than 11.00 (and before about 15.00) - although please also be aware that some flights to European destinations leave quite early in the day and as the transfer is shared, if departing on a late flight to London, you will have a wait. cont. over FLIGHTS & TRAVEL INFORMATION cont.
+In all cases pick up is usually early afternoon (transfer plans to leave at 14.30) with one group transfer included in the ride price.
+To make use of the group transfer, you should aim to arrive at the respective airport (as above) before 14.00 on the first day.
+If all guests arrive earlier, the transfer may be brought forward - the exact time will be confirmed before departure.

+On the last day one group transfer is again included, arranged to arrive back at the respective airport in time for the first flight of the group (usually mid-morning) - the exact time of the transfer will be confirmed on final itineraries.
+Please book return flights to depart later than 11.00 (and before about 15.00).

+cont. over

+FLIGHTS & TRAVEL INFORMATION cont.

 Transfers outside the set times (or to / from a different airport) can be arranged for an extra charge (please contact us for details) or you can make your own arrangements to spend the day looking around the relevant city (Catania or Palermo) before an evening flight out.
 Various airlines fly to Sicily from the UK, although departures tend to very seasonally.
 British Airways and Easy Jet have direct flights to Catania from London Gatwick and from some regional airports.
 Easy Jet has direct flights to Palermo from London Gatwick and Ryan Air has direct flights to Palermo from London Stansted.
 For further information, travel advice and help booking flights please contact us - we can book British Airways scheduled flights for you.
 Our ATOL number for flight bookings is 6213.
 GENERAL VISA & HEALTH INFORMATION NB this is a brief outline - further information will be sent to you if you make a confirmed booking.
-Visas If you hold a full British passport you do not need a visa for visits to Italy.
-Health No vaccinations are required by UK residents to enter Italy.
-If you have a particular condition requiring special medical treatment, in case of emergencies you should carry a letter from your own doctor translated into Italian describing your condition and the medicine / treatment required.
-Chemists in Italy ('farmacia') will be qualified to give advice on minor ailments and to dispense prescriptions.
-(DRAFT 11/10/2023)
+Visas Sicily (Italy) is part of the Schengen area and if you hold a full British passport, you do not need a visa for visits to Schengen countries as a tourist as long as your combined visits to all Schengen area countries do not exceed 90 days in total in any 180 day period.
+Please check up to date requirements with your local Italian consulate.
+Health No vaccinations are required by UK residents to enter Italy, but it is recommended that you are up to date with the routine vaccine schedule as advised in the UK.
+If you have a particular condition requiring special medical treatment, in case of emergencies it is wise to carry a letter from your own doctor translated into Italian describing your condition and the medicine / treatment required.
+(DRAFT 24/06/2025)